radhikaa-gupta/StudentSphere/README.md

 ## Features
 The IGDTUW ERP portal serves as a centralized hub for students, offering a range of features such as:

--Profile Management:
+### Profile Management
- Accessing and updating personal information.
+- Accessing and updating personal information.
- Viewing academic details, including course enrollment and semester-wise results.
+- Viewing academic details, including course enrollment and semester-wise results.
- Managing contact information and communication preferences.
+- Managing contact information and communication preferences.

--Academic Management:
+### Academic Management
- Registering for courses and tracking semester-wise academic progress.
+- Registering for courses and tracking semester-wise academic progress.
- Requesting certificates, including transcripts and degree certificates.
+- Requesting certificates, including transcripts and degree certificates.
- Viewing exam schedules and accessing exam-related information.
+- Viewing exam schedules and accessing exam-related information.

--College Management:
+### College Management
- Viewing faculty details, including assigned teachers for different subjects.
+- Viewing faculty details, including assigned teachers for different subjects.
- Exploring the list of available subjects for each semester.
+- Exploring the list of available subjects for each semester.
- Accessing the college timetable for classes and events.
+- Accessing the college timetable for classes and events.

--Exam Process:
+### Exam Process
- Checking marks and grades obtained in different exams.
+- Checking marks and grades obtained in different exams.
- Registering for GEC (General Elective Course) subjects.
+- Registering for GEC (General Elective Course) subjects.
- Generating admit cards for examinations.
+- Generating admit cards for examinations.

--Feedback:
+### Feedback
- Providing feedback and suggestions to improve the academic experience.
+- Providing feedback and suggestions to improve the academic experience.
- Sharing opinions on course content, teaching methods, and overall facilities.
+- Sharing opinions on course content, teaching methods, and overall facilities.

 ## Installation
 To run StudentSphere locally, compile and run the Java files using any Java development environment.

 ## Contact
 For any inquiries or feedback, please contact [Radhika Gupta](mailto:radhika100btcsai22@igdtuw.ac.in).